luminaxster/CS211-Spring2024-P2/README.md

 ##### `void addNarrativeLoop(NarrativeLoop narrativeLoop)`

-This method, final and  protected, allows for the addition of `NarrativeLoop` instances to `Dolores`'s internal list, enabling the management and tracking of various narrative states.
+This method, final and  public, allows for the addition of `NarrativeLoop` instances to `Dolores`'s internal list, enabling the management and tracking of various narrative states.

 ##### `Machine[] getAbsoluteCapabilities()`

-This method, final and protected, throws an `UnsupportedOperationException`, indicating that fetching absolute capabilities directly is not supported.
+This method, final and public, throws an `UnsupportedOperationException`, indicating that fetching absolute capabilities directly is not supported.

 ##### `boolean freezeAllMotorFunctions()`